Olympics-Stop the clock: Japan awakes to reality of Tokyo Games postponement

 Interactive graphic tracking global spread of coronavirus: open in external browserhttps://tmsnrt.rs/3aIRuz7

-(Reporting by Jack Tarrant, Ju-min Park, Chris Gallagher and Daniel Leussink in Tokyo, Ian Ransom in Melbourne, Steve Keating in Toronto, Gene Cherry in North Carolina.
-Writing by Nick Mulvenney, editing by Lincoln Feast)
+(Reporting by Jack Tarrant, Ju-min Park, Chris Gallagher, Yuka Obayashi and Daniel Leussink in Tokyo, Ian Ransom in Melbourne, Steve Keating in Toronto, Gene Cherry in North Carolina, Susan Heavey in Washington; writing by Nick Mulvenney; editing by Lincoln Feast/Gerry Doyle/Ken Ferris)

 ((Nick.Mulvenney@tr.com; +61 2 9321 8190;))